tiengo/fog-softlayer/examples/getting_started.md

 gem 'fog-softlayer
 ```

-This is the only necessary step, after configure your credentials on fog file (see how next on usage section) you can test your setup executing the contents according to this [gist](https://gist.github.com/fernandes/58908649f25b218cc4a7)
+This is the only necessary step, after configuring your credentials in fog file (see how next on usage section) you can test your setup by executing the contents according to this [gist](https://gist.github.com/fernandes/58908649f25b218cc4a7)

 ## Usage

-The first step to get into fog-softlayer is configure your __~/.fog__ file, this is useful to not type your credential access every single time you wanna use fog softlayer.
+The first step to get into fog-softlayer is to configure your __~/.fog__ file.
+This is useful so that you do not have to retype credentials on every fog-softlayer use.

-If you do not configure, you need to make start every time configuring your access like:
+If you do not configure .fog, you will have to manually enter:

 ```ruby
 @sl = Fog::Compute.new(provider: "softlayer", softlayer_username: "SLUSERNAME", softlayer_api_key: '860e03c168c3aef304341b492ba9984ac1080bb5')
 ```

-Its not cool, and you can leak your credentials sometime, whats could result in security issues, so lets not repeat ourselves and avoid api key leaks.
+This is not recommended since credentials or api-keys could be leaked.

 Write a configure file like this under __~/.fog__